TejasViswa/client-report-engine/README.md

 # Client Report Engine

 A Python tool for generating professional client reports from DOCX templates with JSON data.
-Supports automatic PDF conversion via LibreOffice or docx2pdf.
+Includes a FastAPI REST API for managing clients and generating reports programmatically.

 ## Features